Broadmarsh bus station

-Broadmarsh bus station is a bus station serving the city of Nottingham, England.
+Broad Marsh bus station, formerly known as Broadmarsh bus station, is a bus station serving the city of Nottingham, England.

-The new bus station is situated in Nottingham City Centre adjacent to the former Broadmarsh Shopping Centre, underneath its multi-storey car park.
-It is bordered by Canal Street (A6008 road) and The bus station is 250 m away from Nottingham railway and tram stations.
+The station is situated in Nottingham City Centre, underneath a multi-storey car park.
+It is bordered by Canal Street (A6008 road) and is 250 m away from Nottingham railway station.

 Services

+The station has a total of 11 departure bays, with services operated by Kinchbus (service 9 to Loughborough), Trent Barton and National Express.

 National Express services moved from their temporary terminus outside Nottingham Railway Station to Bays 10 and 11 at the new bus station on 14 June 2022, and their new facilities within the bus station were opened on the same date.

-The new bus station has been allocated a 10-year lease by Nottingham City Council, with bus services planned to resume from October 2022.
+The new bus station has been allocated a 10-year lease by Nottingham City Council starting in October 2022.